 Ever wish you could include a book’s author in your book club discussions?
 Now you can!

-In this new Book Club for Writers series, we bring the author to the table to talk about craft, what it took to write the book, or life as a writer for 30 minutes.
+In our Book Club for Writers series, we bring a regional author to the table to talk about craft, what it took to write the book, or life as a writer for 30 minutes.
 Then we allow 60 minutes for a Q&A and book discussion.

 You do not need to be a member to attend.